 Today we are going to study the Spanish commands with pronouns.
 More specifically the placement of the pronoun with commands, because this will depend if the sentence is affirmative o negative.
 Let’s see how they work.

-In positive imperative, i.e. when telling someone to do something, object pronouns are attached to the end of the verb.
-An accent can be added to keep the stress in the same place as it would be without the pronoun.
+In affirmative commands, i.e. when telling someone to do something, personal pronouns are attached to the end of the verb:

 Notice that an accent has to be added, sometimes to keep the strong consonant in the right place.